Tackle the HR issues haunting you this Halloween with this helpful guide.

 Much like the Blob, paperwork is that slow-moving monster that devours everything in its path.
 If you’re still having new hires fill out a stack of papers and then mailing, faxing, or filing that info, you’re going to be up to your eyeballs in unnecessary paperwork.
 That paperwork is only going to grow as employees get transferred, promoted, and leave the company.
 What started out as a single neat filing cabinet has slowly grown to take over the office (and next, the world!).

 Freeze your paperwork creep by making your HR digital with paper-free software!
 You can issue hiring letters, administer benefits, and keep track of PTO dates all online.
 Employees can enter in all of their necessary information, choose their insurance, and even view their insurance card on their phone.
+And if you’re onboarding employees remotely this year, use this guide.
 Don’t let paperwork eat you alive!

 According to a SHRM poll, recruiting is one of the top 5 concerns for HR professionals.
 The real fear with recruiting is getting all the people you need, when you need them.
 If you only recruit once in a blue moon, or only as a need arises, you’re going to find yourself facing some hairy hiring situations!